 - Relate Mid Wiltshire is a local charity that provides support to help individuals, couples and families of all ages, backgrounds and sexual orientations to get the most out of their relationships.
 They charge a fee for counselling to cover the costs of the sessions but don’t make a profit from the services they provide.
 The fee for ongoing counselling is dependent on the total household income.

 - The Therapy Rooms in Chippenham provide counselling, play therapy and parenting courses.
 They work with adults, young people and children.
-They have set up an Emotional Support Line dedicated to people who are struggling to cope in these unprecedented times offering a free 30 minute telephone consultation to help you explore and find strategies to help you cope.
-Each of their team of professionally trained listeners have identified dedicated times that they are able to take your call.
-More information about that here.
 For more information about the Therapy Rooms visit their website, call them on 01249 554540 or email

 - Wiltshire Health Improvement Hub – Wiltshire Council is launching a new Wiltshire Health Improvement Hub which will assist people who want to improve their health and mental wellbeing.
 Their Health Improvement Coaches can support people to make practical changes to improve their health and mental wellbeing through one-to-one support.
 Health Improvement Coaches focus on improving health to support mental wellbeing.
 They also offer stop smoking support and 1-2-1 weight management support.
 Further details can be found here.